The Bible says in Psalm 106:1-2, Praise ye

 sending them into the educational system to be indoctrinated for years by

 atheists, leftists, communists, and humanists.
-The country will be destroyed as
+The country might be destroyed

-the numbers continue to increase of citizens who no longer know our history and
+as the numbers continue to increase of citizens who no longer know our history

-no longer believe in freedom of speech and freedom of religion.
-It says about
+and no longer believe in freedom of speech and freedom of religion.
+It says

-the people of Israel in verse forty-one, “they that hated them ruled over them.”
-That is
+about the people of Israel in verse forty-one, they that hated them ruled

 did he deliver them; but they provoked him with their counsel, and were brought